-The participants also pointed to the strategic location of their village on the edge of the desert would allow a checkdam to harvest the greatest quantity of water.
+The participants also pointed to the strategic location of their village on the edge of the desert as ideal for a checkdam to harvest the greatest quantity of water.
 During the rainy season, a large volume of water flows through the village from a tributary of the Banas River and empties into the desert.
 Most of the water is lost to the sands, and often times the desert floods from excess rains.
-The members of the watershed committee and the user groups all wrote that catching this water before it reaches the desert would be ideal for solving their problems of water scarcity in agriculture.
-Again, because the water catchment project was based on their needs, the participants were clearly interested and involved in the project. . .
+The members of the Watershed Committee and the user groups all wrote that catching this water before it reaches the desert would be help them solve their problems of water scarcity in agriculture.
+Again, because the water catchment project was based on their needs, the participants were clearly interested and involved in the project.